-This is what you said:
+This is what you said in our Member Survey 2023:

 Uplift gives ordinary people across Ireland the opportunity to work together to make an extraordinary difference in so many ways.